-Their marriage was turned down on the bases of Section 1448 of the Thai Civil and Commercial Code which states that:
+Their marriage was turned down.
+This on the bases of Section 1448 of the Thai Civil and Commercial Code which states that:

 Section 1448.
 A marriage can take place only when the man and woman have completed their seventeenth year of age.
 But the Court may, in case of having appropriate reason, allow them to marry before attaining such age.

-The couple had been denied and they had been sent a letter of denial on the Statue which clearly states that a marriage in Thailand law is between a man and a woman.
-This however did not stop them as they proceeded to file a complaint with the Parliamentary Human Rights Commission as the Thai Constitution guarantees them equal rights under the law.
+The couple had been denied and they had been sent a letter of denial on the Statue.
+It clearly states that marriage in Thailand law is between a man and a woman.
+This however did not stop them as they proceeded to file a complaint with the Parliamentary Human Rights Commission.
+This as the Thai Constitution guarantees them equal rights under the law.

 This has not been the first time that the Thai Constitution had been brought into play.
-This exact filing was used before to get equal rights between men and woman in Thailand with concern to marital rape and the status of women’s rights in Thailand.
-That however is another interesting legal argument which is not part of the current issue.
+This exact filing was used before to get equal rights between men and women in Thailand with concern to marital rape and the status of women’s rights in Thailand.
+That however is another interesting legal argument that is not part of the current issue.

 In 2013 the Bangkok’s Foreign Correspondents Club (FCC) had a television program on the issue as 5 public hearings have already been held on the matter.
 What they discussed was the wording in the draft legislation.
-The word ‘marriage’ is not used but instead have used the word ‘civil union’ which in their view would mean that they are not going to be afforded the exact same rights.
+The word ‘marriage’ is not used.
+Instead, they used the word ‘civil union’ which in their view would mean that they are not going to be afforded the exact same rights.

 No group has come out to oppose it publicly yet, but we expect there to be opposition both inside and outside the Parliament.
 Parents may be worried that it will set a trend for their children and teachers might think they will have more work to do.
 In reality, the bill doesn’t teach people to become homosexual, it merely guarantees their rights.

 Only time will tell if Thailand will be the first nation in Asia to pass a same-sex marriage act.
-If you are in a civil union in Thailand and your partner is British then you can apply for a partner visa for the UK where civil unions are already recognised.
+(Updated: 2020 – Taiwan has been the first in Asia) If you are in a civil union in Thailand and your partner is British then you can apply for a partner visa for the UK .
+This as civil unions are already recognised.
 Speak to us today for more information and other questions on gay marriage in Thailand.